Skip to content

 Level Description

-⚠ Recovery alert events are not subject to Alert Mute restrictions.
+⚠ Recovery alert events are not subject to alert mute restrictions.
 If no recovery alert event detection count is set, the alert event will not recover and will remain in the Events > Unrecovered Events List.

 Data Gaps

-Seven strategies can be configured for data gap states.
+You can configure seven strategies for data gap states.

-3. Customize the filled detection interval value, trigger data gap events, trigger critical events, trigger major events, trigger minor events, and trigger recovery events; if this type of configuration strategy is chosen, it is recommended that the custom data gap time configuration be >= detection interval time.
-If the configured time <= detection interval time, there may be simultaneous satisfaction of data gaps and anomalies.
-In such cases, only the data gap processing result will be applied.
+3. Custom fill the detection range value, trigger data gap events, trigger urgent events, trigger critical events, trigger warning events, and trigger recovery events; if choosing this type of configuration strategy, it is recommended that the custom data gap time configuration be >= detection range time interval.
+If the configured time <= the detection range time interval, there may be simultaneous satisfaction of data gaps and anomalies, in which case only the data gap handling result will be applied.

 Information Generation